co-mmer/aaa-mockmvc/README.md

 </details>

-## Test Code
+### Test Code

 The following examples demonstrate the same test scenario written in two different ways.
 First, the test is implemented using MockMvc, the traditional approach for performing HTTP tests in Spring.
-This is followed by the same test written with AAA-MockMvc.
+This is followed by the same test written with AAAMockMvc.

 To keep the tests straightforward and focused on the core testing logic, the use of private helper methods has been intentionally avoided.
 This ensures clarity and helps highlight the differences